21 Benefits of Drinking Lemon Water & Himalayan Sea Salt

 - Lifts the mood, in moderate amounts

-Why Consider Lemon and Salt Water Instead of Coffee in the Morning?
+Why Drink Lemon-and-Salt Water Instead of Coffee in the Morning?

 Many people struggle to keep their energy levels high enough to keep up with life.
 While many things can contribute to fatigue, sometimes the issue is simple: Routine consumption of coffee throughout the day, which can interfere with sleep quality.